-\ Embry-Riddle courses in the general education categories of Humanities, and Social Sciences may be chosen as specified below, assuming prerequisite requirements are met.
+\ Embry-Riddle courses in the general education categories of Humanities and Social Sciences may be chosen as specified below, assuming prerequisite requirements are met.
 Courses from other institutions are acceptable if they fall into these broad categories and are at the level specified above in the Aerospace Engineering vertical outline.

-LOWER-LEVEL: Any HU course under 300 level.
+LOWER-LEVEL: Any HU/L course under 300 level.

-UPPER-LEVEL: Any HU course equal to or above 300 level.
+UPPER-LEVEL: Any HU/L course equal to or above 300 level.
+Language courses, other than the student's native language, are acceptable for Humanities.

 LOWER-LEVEL: Any SS course under 300 level or STG 210.

 UPPER-LEVEL: Any SS course equal or above 300 level.